bounswe/bounswe2018group3/README.md

 ## Running server
 `pipenv run python server.py`

-Our project is creating a social platform for people who like to attend cultural activities.
-Features of our project will be determined throughout this semester.

 ## Description
 Our project is creating a social platform for people who like to attend cultural activities.
 Features of our project will be determined throughout this semester.